rillki/cvector/README.md

 mvector_free(v);	// frees the vector

 ```
-And this will expand to the following code:
+And this will expand into the following code:
 ```C
 vector v;
 vector_create(&v, sizeof(int));